-We were exhausted since we a day full of activities.
-We left the hotel at 9am and our visits were done after 6pm.
-But before I forget to mention, Portugal’s food is a-maaa-zzinggg, I’m not even exaggerating.
+We were exhausted since we a day full of activities as we left the hotel at 9am and our visits were done after 6pm.
+Before I forget, Portugal’s food is a-maaa-zzinggg, I’m not even exaggerating.
 Lunch was awesome and dinner was even better.
 Apparently, Portugal is known for its soups, sausage, and sea food of course.
-They even season their meats to perfection, it was a nice break from pizza and pasta.
+They season their meats to perfection and it was a nice break from pizza and pasta.

 Saturday was a touristy day which was nice of my school to include for us.
 We started the day at 9am again, checking out of the hotel this time.
 We got on a tour bus and had two tour guides explain Lisbon’s history to us.
 We explored the city’s historic downtown which was beautiful and interesting, we also saw the Lisbon Cathedral.
 We had coffee break at a Starbucks and I ordered Chai tea latte for the first time.
 Why did no one ever tell me about this?
 It was delicious and made me thirsty for Starbucks back in Philadelphia, since there is none in Rome.